kanaka/mal/process/guide.md

     strings, then you only need a native associative data structure which supports string keys.
 Clojure allows any value to be a hash map key, but the base functionality in mal is to support strings and keyword keys.
+    Hash-map literals are constructed with braces delimiters.
+    For example,
+    `{}` constructs an empty map,
+    `{"a" 1 :b "whatever"}` associates the `a` key to an integer value and the `:b` key to a string value.
     Because of the representation of hash-maps as an alternating sequence of keys and values, you can probably use the same reader function for hash-maps as lists and vectors with parameters to indicate the starting and ending tokens.
 The odd